Saint-Domingue expedition: Reconquest

 Villaret arrived before Cap-Haïtien on 3 February and an attack by land and sea began on 5 February.
 Christophe carried out his orders, setting light to the town and slitting the throats of part of the white population.
-On 6 February Rochambeau landed in the bay of Mancenille and captured Fort-Dauphin.
+On 6 February, Donatien de Rochambeau landed in the bay of Mancenille and captured Fort-Dauphin.
 Putting out the fires and putting up defensive works, Leclerc set up his main headquarters at Cap-Haïtien before sending ships towards North America to resupply.
 During this time Latouche-Tréville and Boudet took Port-au-Prince and Léogâne and obtained Laplume's surrender.
-Landing at Santo Domingo with 2,000 men, general Kerverseau took possession of a large part of the Spanish area of the island, then headed by Toussaint's brother Paul Louverture.
+Landing at Santo Domingo with 2,000 men, General Kerverseau took possession of a large part of the Spanish area of the island, then headed by Toussaint's brother Paul Louverture.

 In the first ten days the French occupied the island's ports, towns and a large part of the cultivated land.
 Taking refuge in the Arbonite massif, Toussaint was only left with a few brigades under generals Jacques Maurepas, Christophe and Dessalines.
 However, he also had a large number of white hostages.
 To dislodge him the French would have to overcome narrow gorges, impenetrable with thick tropical vegetation and ideal for ambushes.
 The squadrons under Ganteaume and Linois had arrived, however, with reinforcements and Leclerc still held his joker in the form of his own hostages, Toussaint's sons, both of whom carried a letter from Napoleon promising their father the role of Leclerc's deputy in command of the island if he surrendered.

 On 17 February Leclerc launched a simultaneous assault with the divisions he had formed.
 Rochambeau on the left set out from Fort-Dauphin towards Saint-Michel, whilst Hardy marched on Marmelade and Desfourneaux on Plaisance.
-At the same time general Humbert was to land at Port-de-Paix to climb up the Trois-Rivières gorge, and Boudet move up from south to north.
-The aim was to surprise the enemy, force him to retreat to Les Gonaïves and there encircle him.
+At the same time General Humbert was to land at Port-de-Paix to climb up Les Trois Rivières gorge, and Boudet move up from south to north.
+The aim was to surprise the enemy, force him to retreat to Gonaïves and there encircle him.
 Despite the difficulties of the terrain and Maurepas's resistance, the plan worked well.